elmariofredo/oracle-tools-create_restore_point/README.md

 Ensure that `/etc/profile.d/oracle.sh` is present and is setting all variables correctly and sqlplus command is present in $PATH

+Make sure that Media recovery is be enabled by `shutdown immediate;startup mount;ALTER DATABASE ARCHIVELOG;shutdown immediate;startup;`

 Role Variables
 --------------